JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/hw.md

 ## Counting Agents

 To monitor the different populations in our world we need a function that counts each type of agent.
-For `AbstractAnimal`s we simply have to count how many of each type are currently in our `World`.
-In the case of `AbstractPlant`s we will use the fraction of `size(plant)/max_size(plant)` as a measurement quantity.
+For `Animal`s we simply have to count how many of each type are currently in our `World`.
+In the case of `Plant`s we will use the fraction of `size(plant)/max_size(plant)` as a measurement quantity.